Skip to main content

 International Student Scholarship (Georgetown Law) 2014-2015

 Róisín is an EU lawyer and researches and works on EU law with a particular focus on privacy and data protection law and EU constitutionalism, including the intersectional of constitutionalism and digital technologies.
 Róisín's research in EU law has been funded by the IRC and ESRC.
-The second strand of Róisín's research focuses on minority language rights, with a particular focus on regional and minority languages, and language rights more generally in Ireland and the European Union.
+The second strand of Róisín's research focuses on law and language, with a particular focus on regional and minority language rights in Ireland and the European Union.
 Róisín's research has afforded particular attention to the rights of minority language speakers in courtroom settings, and the role of courtroom interpretation in the right to a fair hearing.
-Róisín has received funding from the SLS, SLSA, The Arts and Humanities Research Council,and the Irish Research Council & The Department of Foreign Affairs for research projects related to her research in minority language rights.
+Róisín has received funding from the SLS, the SLSA, The Arts and Humanities Research Council, and the Irish Research Council & The Department of Foreign Affairs for research projects related to her research in minority language rights.
 Róisín is also interested in the intersection of law and the humanities - in particular the portrayal of law and lawyers in literature and what this can tell us about the impacts of law on identity, language and expression.